How to Apply for Stress Leave in Alberta

 Geoffrey Greenall

-Geoffrey Greenall is an employee benefits advisor with over 15 years of experience.
+Geoffrey Greenall is the Senior Content at Ebsource with over 15 years of experience as an employee benefits advisor.
 He has worked with major insurance and financial companies in Canada.
 Geoffrey provides advice to individuals and business owners on customized employee benefit solutions.
 He sources benefit plans from top insurance providers.
-As a Consultant at IDC Insurance Direct Canada, Geoffrey focuses on employee benefits consulting.
+In addition, as a Consultant at IDC Insurance Direct Canada, Geoffrey focuses on employee benefits consulting.
 He also creates content about employee benefits trends and news.
 With his extensive experience, Geoffrey is dedicated to educating clients on their employee benefits options.